 East of the Bosque is a small area of park benches with statues of Peru’s writers.
 Above is poet Cesar Vallejo.

 Every Sunday for Ciclodia, when the city closes Arequipa Avenue from 7 a.m. to 1 p.m., the district of Lince also closes the three blocks of Cesar Vallejo Avenue between each side of Parque Castilla.
 The short distance is perfect to create a safe riding space for children.
-Two companies rent out bicycles and rollerblades for children.
+And without fear of passing cars, the park which is usually split in two becomes one giant park with nonstop children’s activities, since the southern grassy side caters to dogs.
+Private companies rent out bicycles and rollerblades for children.

 Every Sunday, Parque Castilla hosts an organic-foods fair with traditional naturopathy including Maca, quinoa, Chanca Piedra, quinoa and more.
 The Ecoferia is one of many regular and special events the park hosts, including storytellers for children, concerts, Tai-Chi and aerobics classes and more.